MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 1. Open the *pom.xml* file in a text editor.

-1. Add the following code block under the **&lt;dependencies>** element, depending on if you're using a Service Bus queue or topic:
+1. Add the following code block under the **&lt;dependencies>** element, depending on whether you're using a Service Bus queue or topic:

     **Service Bus queue**